interysy/4th-year-project-string-matching-visualiser/docs/timelog.md

 ### 4 October
 * *0.5 hours* Finish up writing user stories from the day before and update the timelog
-* *1.5 hours* Messing around with HTML Canvas, managed to get some animations working aswell as pausing, playing and code highlighting.
+* *1.5 hours* Messing around with HTML Canvas, managed to get some animations working as well as pausing, playing and code highlighting.

 ### 5 October
 * *0.5 hours* Adding missing user stories to the GitHub Kanban board